Banjara Hills: Landscape

-Barbeque Nation, and Fusion 9.
-There are many retail business establishments.
-Big malls like the GVK One, City Center, Midtown, Ohri's, Alcazar Plaza, Zing Designs, among many more dot the skyline.
-The highest building in the Banjara Hills area is the commercial Laxmi Cyber Center.

 The Jalagam Vengal Rao Park is in Banjara Hills.
 This park is very beautiful, has its own charm, and many locals visit regularly for jogging and relaxing.
 Most of the businesses are concentrated on Road No.1 and Road No. 3.
 Muffakham Jah College of Engineering and Technology is on Road No. 3.
 This college has one of the largest campuses in the city.
 It works under the management and ownership of Sultan-ul-Uloom Education Society, which also operates Sultan-ul-Uloom College of Law, College of Education, Junior College, and School in the same premises.
 KBR park, named after Kasu Brahmananda Reddy, is close to Road No. 3.
 A cultural centre, called Lamakaan, opened on Road No. 1 in 2010.
 The 400-year-old, Svayambhu Sri Lakshmi Narasimha Swamy Temple on Road No. 12 is famous for Grand Harinam sankirtans.
 Guitarmonk school is also there.